mitre/fhir-exercises/Exercise_4/docs/part-1.md

     * Updated list of codes: [https://www.cms.gov/Medicare/Fraud-and-Abuse/PhysicianSelfReferral](https://www.cms.gov/Medicare/Fraud-and-Abuse/PhysicianSelfReferral){target=_blank}
     * CPT code lookup tool: [https://www.aapc.com/codes/cpt-codes-range/](https://www.aapc.com/codes/cpt-codes-range/){target=_blank}

-### SNOMED
+### SNOMED-CT
-**Systemized Nomenclature of Medicine – Clinical Terms or SNOMED CT®** is a standardized, international, multilingual core set of clinical healthcare terminology that can be used in EHR.
+**Systemized Nomenclature of Medicine – Clinical Terms or SNOMED CT®** is a standardized, international, multilingual core set of clinical healthcare terminology that can be used in an EHR.

 SNOMED International is the non-profit standards development organization that creates and distributes SNOMED CT, and it is operated by the International Health Standards Development Organization.
 The National Library of Medicine (NLM) is the release center for SNOMED CT in the United States and supports the distribution of SNOMED CT for United States users.